WhyNotDogie/WhyNotDogie/README.md

 # WhyNotDogie

-My name is WhyNotDogie, or for a shorter name Mizu, and I am a hobby programmer from the Netherlands.
+My name is WhyNotDogie, or for a shorter name Mizu, and I am a hobby programmer from the US and the Netherlands.

 ## My skills